ericwindmill/on-the-grid/README.md

 ### Day 4:
+* Add functionality to output the code required to make the grid needed.
+* Wrap up styling.

+# Bonus Features:
 * Build game feature that requires users to change the grid properties in order to achieve a certain given layout.
 (I.E. - "Use grid features to create a layout that has a navbar at the top that is 100% of the screen width, a main content feature that is 70% of the screen width, and a side bar that is 30% of the screen width."
 And the screen will provide 3 red boxes that turn green when the user has successfully created that grid.)

-# Bonus Features:
-* Add multiple levels.